Probing ALP-portal fermionic dark matter at the $e^+e^-$ colliders: Conclusions

 Following the DM phenomenology, we have conducted a signal-background analysis considering the invisible decay of the ALP at the International Linear Collider (ILC).
-The study is performed at a center-of-mass (CM) energy of 1~TeV with an integrated luminosity of 5~ab$^{-1}$, considering initial beam polarization.
+The study is performed at a CM energy of 1~TeV with an integrated luminosity of 5~ab$^{-1}$, considering initial beam polarization.
 The final state under investigation is characterized by a mono-photon plus missing energy.
 In this context, missing energy and pseudorapidity emerge as crucial kinematic variables, effectively suppressing substantial non-interfering SM neutrino background. {This is possible due to the very specific ALP-photon interaction, which makes the mono photon signal largely segregable from that of the SM contamination.
 We must note here that most of the SM-DM effective interactions fail to provide this discrimination and hence should be noted carefully.} For the beam polarization combination $\{P_{e^+} : P_{e^-}\} = \{-20\% : +80\%\}$ at 1~TeV CM energy, we have obtained exclusion ($3\sigma$) and discovery ($5\sigma$) limits for integrated luminosities of 1~ab$^{-1}$ and 3~ab$^{-1}$, respectively.
 Furthermore, we have employed the standard $\chi^2$ analysis to estimate the sensitivity to the ALP-photon couplings under the specified collider configuration.
 With the aforementioned beam polarization, the accuracy in determining the coupling can reach approximately 1\%.

+In summary, our work highlights a unique feature of ALP-mediated fermionic DM that enables its detection at future lepton colliders through a mono-photon plus missing-energy signature.
+When the ALP couples to field-strength tensors, the photon is emitted from the final state, producing a missing-energy spectrum that is clearly distinguishable from ISR photons (present in most of the DM scenarios) by angular-momentum considerations.
+This sharp feature, unlike typical mono-photon dark-matter searches dominated by ISR, allows the ALP signal to stand out even for very small production rates, making it possible to probe ALP-photon couplings as small as $\mathcal{O}(10^{-5}) ~{\rm{GeV}}^{-1}$ while remaining consistent with relic density.
+Such discrimination is not achievable at the HL-LHC, underscoring a unique advantage of lepton colliders and motivating this new direction for ALP searches.

 { \textbf{Acknowledgements}}\\ \\ SB acknowledges the ANRF fund CRG/2023/000580 from the Govt. of India.
 SJ and SKM acknowledge financial support from CRG/2021/005080 project under SERB, Govt. of India.
 The work of AS is supported by the grants CRG/2021/005080 and MTR/2021/000774 from SERB, Govt. of India.
+SJ thanks Abhik Sarkar for useful discussions.